 Accidents are unpredictable.
-You can’t tell the degree of the damages that it may incur unless it happens.
-Some may stay safe and get little to no damages.
+You can’t tell the degree of damages it may incur unless it happens.
+Some may stay safe and get little to no damage.
 On the other hand, some drivers suffer much worse.
-They may feel the burden on their physical injuries and mental effort in settling the accident.
+They may feel the burden of their physical injuries and mental effort in settling the auto accident.

-Many drivers ponder the question “What happens if my vehicle is totaled in an auto accident?”
-Will it affect the insurance rates?
+Many drivers ponder, “What happens if my vehicle is totaled in an auto accident?”
+Will insurance rates affect it?
 Do I have to continue paying my auto loans?
-Many questions might be popping inside your mind.
+Many questions might pop into your mind.
 Don’t worry!
 We are going to inform you about what you need to know.

-Let’s start by informing you about the steps that you have to take if you get involved in an auto accident.
-Following that is a guide in filing an auto insurance claim.
+Let’s start by informing you about the steps you must take in an auto accident.
+Following that is a guide to filing an auto insurance claim.
 Of course, we will take you on a crash course in the aftermath of a total loss.
-There are other things you need to be aware of, and we will let you know about them.
+You need to be aware of other things, and we will inform you about them.

-If I am in an accident, what are the things that I should do?
+If I am in an auto accident, what are the things that I should do?

-One of the most common mistakes that people make at the scene of an accident is to panic.
-Well, they can’t avoid that, it is human nature after all.
+One of the most common mistakes people make at an accident scene is panic.
+Well, they can’t avoid that.
+It is human nature, after all.
 There are several steps that you have to remember.
 These will help you in getting safe physically, legally, and financially.
 Below are some things that you must do at the scene.

 As much as possible, you must pull over to the roadside.
 Be careful in pulling over.
 Check yourself for any possible injuries that you may have sustained.
 Don’t forget to check on your passengers for injuries if there are any.

-If anyone got injured, then call 911.
+If anyone has injuries, then call 911.
 It is best to ask for some help if there are people nearby.
-In case you are on a road with high traffic, it is best to alert the other drivers to reduce their speed.
+If you are on a high-traffic road, alerting the other drivers to reduce their speed is best.
 You can use road flares as signals.
 This will help in preventing any car from joining the situation.

 Involving the police in a car accident is the right thing to do.
 Especially if there are people that sustained injuries.
 They will be a big help in speeding up the process.
-If needed, they will tell the medical units to administer first aid and tend to the ones hurt.
+They will tell the medical units to administer first aid and tend to the ones hurt if needed.
 After that, you may ask them for a copy of an accident report.

 You must file an accident report.
-Heading to the police station if they can’t go to the scene is a good idea.
-Giving an account of what happened and filing a report is useful in case the other party files a lawsuit against you.
-It is helpful in making an insurance claim.
+Heading to the police station is a good idea if they can’t go to the scene.
+Giving an account of what happened and filing a report is helpful if the other party files a lawsuit against you.
+It helps make an insurance claim.

 If possible, gather details of the scene.
 The more detailed it is, the better.
-Of course, just looking at the scene from different angles won’t help much.
-You need to have concrete information.
+Of course, looking at the scene from different angles won’t help much.
+You need to have factual information.
 Assess the possible damages made to your car.
-If your phone didn’t get damaged, then take photos.
+If you still have your phone, then take photos.

 You can gather information from the other party.
-You can ask for their license, their insurance ID, and other info like the model of their car.
+You can ask for their license, insurance ID, and other info, like the model of their car.
 Take note of the place or location where it happened.
 In addition, keep in mind the time and the weather during that accident.

 Don’t wait for a long time before calling your insurance provider.
 Call and inform them about what happened in the shortest time.
-Filing a claim later will be harder because the details of the accident won’t be as clear anymore.
-It will be more difficult to remember it vividly.
+Filing a claim later will be more challenging because the accident details won’t be as clear anymore.
+It will be more challenging to remember it vividly.

 They will send an insurance adjuster to the scene to assess it.
 They will, of course, investigate what happened and determine who caused it.
 That is if you are in a fault state.
 Fault states give importance to knowing who caused the accident.
 Depending on the outcome, the at-fault party’s insurance pays the other party.

 The adjuster will let you know the estimate of the repair costs.
 If the damage is within acceptable limits, then they will reimburse you for the amount.
-On the other hand, if the damage incurred to the car exceeds its true value, then they will still reimburse you.
+On the other hand, if the damage incurred to the car exceeds its actual value, they will still refund you.
 However, they will likely declare the car totaled.

 How do I file an auto insurance claim when an auto accident occurs

 - Call your insurer.
 As mentioned above, calling your insurer as soon as possible will make the claim process faster.
 The sooner you call, the faster your claim will be.

 - Ask for the necessary documents.
-To support your claim, you need to prove by giving evidence.
-Asking for the necessary documents will give you a clear direction on what papers you need to gather.
-This way, you may reduce the time that it takes to gather them.
+To support your claim, you need to prove it by giving evidence.
+Asking for the necessary documents will give you a clear direction on what papers you must gather.
+This way, you may reduce the time it takes to gather them.

 - Ask if there’s a time limit.
-There are insurers that give limited time for filing claims.
+Some insurers give limited time for filing claims.
 It may depend on the state’s laws.
-You will likely make the claim in the shortest time if you think it is a total loss.
-However, it is still recommended to understand the time you have in filing claims.
+You will likely claim in the shortest time if you think it is a total loss.
+However, you should understand the time you have to file claims.

-- Provide the information you are being asked.
+- Provide the information needed.
 Keep your insurer aware of the details of the accident.
-Make it thorough and clear.
+Make it thorough and precise.
 In case they have more questions, it is necessary to cooperate with them.

-What does it mean if my insurer declared that my vehicle is totaled?
+What does it mean if my insurer declares that my vehicle is totaled?

 A total loss car is considered as such if the repairs cost much more than the actual cash value (ACV) of the vehicle in case an auto accident occurs.
 In simple terms, it is known as a totaled car.
-In some states’ laws, a car is likely to be totaled if it meets the cap.
+In some states’ laws, a car will likely be totaled if it meets the cap.
 There are different thresholds state by state.
-For instance, a vehicle gets totaled if the repairs exceed the value of the car in Denver, Colorado.
-Most companies use the 65% threshold on the other hand.
+For instance, a vehicle gets totaled if the repairs exceed the car’s value in Denver, Colorado.
+Most companies use the 65% threshold, on the other hand.

 The actual cash value is the value of the property after depreciation.
 Let’s put it in simple terms.
 For example, you bought a shirt for $20.
 After three months of use, its color has faded.
 If you are to sell it, then it will cost lower than the original 20 dollars.
 Let’s say that it can be sold at $15.
 That’s the actual cash value of the shirt.

 How about in terms of vehicles?
-Supposed that you have a brand-new car worth 100,000 dollars.
-The moment that you drive it on the road, its value decreases.
+Suppose that you have a brand-new car worth 100,000 dollars.
+The moment you drive it on the road, its value decreases.
 After a year, the car is only worth 90,000 dollars.
 That’s when you got into an accident.

-When you ask for the repair costs, they say that they amount to 95,000 dollars.
-Depending on the company’s terms and conditions and state laws, they may declare it as totaled.
-If it gets declared as such, then your insurer will reimburse you for the 90,000 dollars (ACV), minus your deductible.
+When you ask for the repair costs, they say they amount to 95,000 dollars.
+Depending on the company’s terms and conditions and state laws, they may declare it totaled.
+If declared so, your insurer will reimburse you for the 90,000 dollars (ACV) minus your deductible.

 What types of coverage pay for a totaled car?

-Since we are talking about vehicles, you might be wondering about what types of coverage pay for a totaled car.
+Since we are talking about vehicles, you might wonder what types of coverage pay for a totaled car.
 There are many types of car insurance.
 Full coverage usually includes liability insurance, together with collision and comprehensive coverage.
-Liability insurance pays for the other party, both for bodily injuries and property damages.
+Liability insurance pays for the other party for bodily injuries and property damages.

 Let’s put it this way.
 If you and another car collided, then your liability insurance pays for their medical expenses, as well as the repairs of their car.
-That means you can’t get anything from your liability insurance, aside from protection from paying the other party’s bills.
+That means you can’t get anything from your liability insurance besides protection from paying the other party’s bills.

 Eliminating auto liability coverage, we only have collision and comprehensive insurance.
-These two types of coverage are exactly the ones that reimburse you for a total loss.
-In general, these are required if you are on an auto loan or leasing a car.
+These two types of coverage are precisely the ones that reimburse you for a total loss.
+These are generally required if you are on an auto loan or leasing a car.
 Below are further explanations for the said coverages.

 What is collision coverage?

-What is the first thing that comes into your mind upon hearing the word “collision”?
+What is the first thing that comes to mind upon hearing the word “collision” or an auto accident?
 You can hear a BOOM!
 Collisions often happen on the road.
 Maybe you haven’t experienced one, but many others have.
 One word to describe them is: troublesome.

 You have to deal with the other driver.
 Aside from that, your car gets damaged.
-You have to report to the police.
-There are many things to do and it is burdensome.
-Financially, you will be in trouble for repairing your car if you don’t have enough money, or you don’t have insurance.
+You have to report it to the police.
+There are many things to do, and it is burdensome.
+Financially, you will be in trouble for repairing your car if you don’t have enough money or you don’t have insurance.

 That’s where collision insurance comes into the picture.
 This coverage reimburses you for the repairs or replacement of your car after a collision.
 It doesn’t matter if you are at fault or not, it will pay.
 Of course, your deductible will be subtracted from the amount you will receive.